2nPlusOne/matterjs-play/README.md

 ## Setup
 1. Clone this repo
+2. Open a terminal session in the root directory
-2. Start the server: `python -m http.server` (or other similar command)
+3. Start the server: `python -m http.server` (or other similar command)
-3. Open `localhost:8000` in your browser
+4. Open `localhost:8000` in your browser
-4. Have fun!
+5. Have fun!

 ## Experiments
 ### Slice